haliphax/haliphax-dot-dev/content/posts/2021-03-04-aethersprite-a-discord-bot-framework.md

 ---
 title: "Aethersprite: a Discord bot framework"
-tags: ['post', 'python', 'bot', 'my-software']
+tags: ["post", "python", "bot", "my-software"]
 layout: post
 ---

 For some months, I had been tinkering with the [discord.py] library and slowly building up a bot for use in [Nexus Clash] faction servers.
-The more I added to it, the more I began to realize that what I was really building was a bot *framework*, and that framework just so happened to have some commands layered on top of it that served a niche.
+The more I added to it, the more I began to realize that what I was really building was a bot _framework_, and that framework just so happened to have some commands layered on top of it that served a niche.
 At that point, I split the project into an extensible bot framework and an "extension pack" of commands and settings particular to the web game I was initially targeting.